John Fitzgerald has more than thirty years of experience in private equity and law. He co-founded Cheyenne Capital in late 2003.

 John has expertise as an investor, director and attorney.
 He specializes in sourcing, structuring acquisitions, investments and exits – combining tax, business, and financial skills to engage in private equity buyouts, growth transactions, and investments in funds.

-Prior to founding Millennium Bridge Capital, John was an attorney for 22 years.
+Prior to founding Cheyenne Capital, John was an attorney for 22 years.
 During that time, he primarily worked as a partner at the law firm of Kirkland & Ellis, where he served as the head of the financial institutions practice.
 John has extensive expertise in financial industries, including banking, mortgage banking and consumer lending.

 In private equity, John has direct experience in a full range of matters, including fund formation, acquisitions, mergers, financings, and divestitures (as well as the regulatory issues implicated by these transactions).
 Other significant private equity expertise covers consolidations, buyouts for private equity fund consortiums, acquisitions of financial services companies, and structuring transactions to minimize adverse tax consequences and maximize tax and economic benefits.